 - Steady as She Goes - Reduces recoil with all guns while Gunzerking.
 Each shot that hits an enemy has a chance to improve accuracy with both guns.

 - 5 Shots or 6 - Killing an enemy causes every shot fired to have a chance to add ammunition into the magazine, instead of expending ammo.

-- Ain't Got Time to Bleed - While Gunzerking you regenerate health.
-The lower your current health the more you regenerate.
+- Ain't Got Time to Bleed - While Gunzerking Salvador regenerates health.
+The lower his current health the more is regenerated.

 - Fistful of Hurt - Melee attack causes massive damage and knocks back the enemy.
 Has a cooldown of 15 seconds.